SMRhadou/SMRhadou.github.io/_pages/about.md

 This is supposed to be my official, professional webpage, which would land me in a fancy job one day.
 Does not look like one to you?
 I cannot blame you.

 P.S.
 I am looking for online reading groups in theoretical machine learning.
-If you have any suggestions, I would be so grateful to hear from you.
+If you had any suggestions for me, I would be so grateful to hear from you.

 __